 Treat your sweetheart and/or special friends to an elegant dessert with these adorable Valentine’s Mini Cakes.
 I translated one of my most popular dessert recipes into individual heart-shaped cakes.
 These little bites of heaven are super moist and flavorful, due to the addition of buttermilk and banana in the cake batter.
 And, they are enveloped in a delectable lemony-cream cheese glaze.
-Quick and easy Strawberry Almond Salsa is served alongside and adds color, freshness and texture.
+Quick and easy Strawberry Topping is served alongside and adds color, freshness and texture.
 So scrumptious, so pretty, so filled with love!

 I love individual desserts.
 There’s something so elegant and fun about giving each guest their very own special delicacy.
 Plus, serving is so easy – no cutting or portioning out pieces!
 These Valentine’s Mini Cakes are my newest favorite.

 For Valentine’s Day this year, I thought it would be fun to create mini heart cakes for dessert.
 Fortunately, I had mini heart cake pans (mine are from Le Creuset)!
 I started with the cake batter from one of my most popular recipes – Banana Raspberry Cake with Cream Cheese Frosting.
 The addition of buttermilk and bananas to basic cake ingredients not only amps up the flavor, they keep these mini cakes super moist.

 Instead of the original cake’s frosting, I created a lighter, even more lemony cream cheese glaze that envelopes each mini cake in a scrumptious layer of tangy creaminess.

 Can I bake these cakes in mini bundt pans or muffin tins?